 Dr Clare Johnson

 My transformative Lucid Writing technique can resolve nightmares, dissolve creative blocks and initiate healing.
 It’s like a waking version of lucid dreaming and can have similar therapeutic effects.
-Step by step guides to my most powerful practical techniques can be found in my new books.
-Dream Therapy: Dream your way to health and happiness, was just published in the US as Mindful Dreaming, and my comprehensive guide to lucid dreaming (the size of three normal books!), Llewellyn’s Complete Book of Lucid Dreaming, has just come out.
+Step by step guides to my most powerful practical techniques can be found in my books.
+Dream Therapy: Dream your way to health and happiness, was published in the US as Mindful Dreaming, and my comprehensive guide to lucid dreaming (the size of three normal books!), Llewellyn’s Complete Book of Lucid Dreaming, came out in 2017.
 Read some review comments by top people in the field of dream studies here.

 Over time I’ve repeatedly seen the positive influence lucid dreaming can have on people.
 Becoming lucid in a dream and engaging consciously with deep unconscious imagery can help people to overcome trauma, cure recurrent nightmares, deepen creativity and learn new skills.